rustls/rustls/CONTRIBUTING.md

 using a one-level qualified path.
 E.g. for a crate with a local `Error` type, prefer to `import std::error::Error as StdError`.

+### Exports

+We prefer to export types under a single name, avoiding re-exporting types from the top-level `lib.rs`.
+The exception to this are "paved path" exports that we expect every user will need.
+The canonical example of such types are `client::ClientConfig` and `server::ServerConfig`.
+In general this sort of type is rare and most new types should be exported only from the module in which they are defined.

 ### Misc

 #### Numeric literals